Product set growth in virtual subgroups of mapping class groups: Growth in acylindrically hyperbolic groups

 To use \Cref{KChoice} to say anything about the growth of finite subsets of a specific acylindrically hyperbolic group, we must first be able to say something about which finite subsets will have large displacement under some action on a quasi-tree.

-One difficulty with this is that the displacement $\lambda_0$ is dependent on the basepoint $x_0$, which is dependent on the finite set $U$.
+One difficulty with this is that the displacement $\lambda_0$ is dependent on the choice of basepoint $x_0$, which is dependent on the finite set $U$.
 It is easier instead to try to find sets $U$ such that $\max_{u\in U}d(x,ux)$ is large for every point $x$ in the space being acted on.
-As is often the case with exponential growth questions, this can be done by finding loxodromic elements.
+As is often the case with exponential growth questions, this can be done by finding loxodromic elements, due to the following result of Bowditch.

+\begin{defn} Let $G$ be a group acting by isometries on a metric space $X$.
+For $g\in G$, the \emph{stable translation length} of $g$ is